sun-jiao/Osmunda/README.md

 ## Get import status

 Use `reader.read` to get the number of OSM records read, and `reader.insert` to get the number of OSM records inserted into the database.
-(For the reason of difference between them, please refer to [Performance / Improve Performance](#Improve Performance))
+(For the reason of difference between them, please refer to [commitFrequency](#commitFrequency) )

 Use `reader.progress` to get the current estimated progress as a percentage.